gruelbox/transaction-outbox/README.md

     // Or, if you have no formal transaction management at the moment, why not start, using transaction-outbox's
     // built-in one?
     .transactionManager(transactionManager)
-    // We want to allow the SaleType enum and Money class to be used in arguments (see example below), so let's
-    // customise the Persistor a bit.
-Selecting the right SQL dialect ensures that features such as SKIP LOCKED
-    // are used correctly.
-You can create a fully-custom Persistor implementation if your persistence requirements
-    // are significantly different, and DefaultPersistor is designed to be extended if you only wish to modify
-    // small areas.
+    // Modify how requests are persisted to the database.
     .persistor(DefaultPersistor.builder()
+        // Selecting the right SQL dialect ensures that features such as SKIP LOCKED are used correctly.
         .dialect(Dialect.POSTGRESQL_9)
-        .serializer(DefaultInvocationSerializer.builder()
+        // Override the table name (defaults to "TXNO_OUTBOX") .tableName("transactionOutbox")
+        // Shorten the time we will wait for write locks (defaults to 2) .writeLockTimeoutSeconds(1)
+        // Disable automatic creation and migration of the outbox table, forcing the application to manage
+        // migrations itself
+        .migrate(false)
+        // Allow the SaleType enum and Money class to be used in arguments (see example below) .serializer(DefaultInvocationSerializer.builder()
             .whitelistedTypes(Set.of(SaleType.class, Money.class))
             .build())